 Find a secluded sun trap in the courtyard garden.
 Escape to the games room, with its pool and fussball.
 Let kids loose in the adventure playground with treehouse and trampoline.
 Take a picnic down to the brook.
 Thank the owner for child-friendly touches – like the super-safe picket fence and the heavy pool cover.

 Living areas here are as big as the skies that offer up more than Britain’s average share of blue.
 The first of two living areas uses its acreage to offer up a warm oasis of sprawly sofas and sheepskin rugs.
 Dotted about are kiddies’ books, Lego, a pirate ship, a dolls’ house.
 Oh, and a huge TV.
-Play around with the Skybox until something pops up.

 Lift your eyes from the Trivial Pursuit or Scrabble long enough and you’ll find floor-to-ceiling windows that capture the valley on one side and the small enclosed garden on the other.
 Let the designer lighting set the mood and the underfloor heating warm your toes.
 Want something different?
 Stars and birds sit at the end of the telescope.